 A Free Society

 The opinions held in this essay may appear controversial to our society.
-However, to defend the position that Homosexuality, Zoophilia, or Pedophilia are not immoral or unethical is to take an unbelievable radical position on these topics.
-It has been true that Freethinkers for centuries have approved of Free Love and the right to question sexuality morality, or any morality, but I am uncertain if many have condoned Zoophilia or Pedophilia.
+However, to defend the position that any taboo is not immoral or unethical is to take an unbelievable radical position on these topics.
+It has been true that Freethinkers for centuries have approved of Free Love and the right to question sexuality morality, or any morality, but I am uncertain if many have condoned Zoophilia or Homosexuality.

 The principle of sexuality, as I have gone over, is an inherent part of something even larger.
 The creed that all conscious beings are deserving of affection and fairness, the sum of every humane organ in the bodies of intimacy, the belief that justice is not vestigial, that to maximize happiness is the greatest of all deeds -- that is where the principle of sexuality comes from.
 Free Love and freedom of sexuality are founded in the same reason why we sympathize with each other's suffering, it is founded in the same belief that we ought to respect each other, it is the same idea that humaneness contains more rationality and beauty than any other ideology.
 Kindness and reverence as the roots of every gorgeous tree of vitality to spring from the ground, the principle of sexuality and freedom to control our bodies is based on justice, and the belief that enduring love can be expressed best with the most sincere of actions.